carpentries-incubator/life-sciences-workshop/_episodes/13-r-beyond-base-r.md

 ~~~
 {: .language-r}

 Take a look in the folder where the files reside.
+You should see 10 png files!

 ### Where to go next?